VCityTeam/UD-SV/README.md

 ## Objective
 The objective of the RICT (Representation Information CiTy) project is to design and realize
-  * a backend: an infrastructure enabling the storage of city related data, as well as hosting and executing computational models using the backend data.
+  * a backend:
+     - an infrastructure enabling the storage of city related data,
+     - an infrastructure for hosting and executing computational models (using the local backend data as well as online open data).
-  * a frontend: a simple interactive visualizer of the backend data
+  * a frontend:
+     - a simple interactive visualizer of the backend data
+     - a computational model treatment handler (configure, trigger, explore results of a treatment)

+As central "side effect", RICT aims at emerging shared and open data models, computational models, their mutual interactions (data and treatement) as well as good practices for doing so.

 ### Aimed backend features
 The aimed backend features could be: